-A very wise man, and a good friend of mine, Ray Razzanno has always taught me to be in the NOW.
+A very wise man, and a good friend of mine, Ray Razzano has always taught me to be in the “NOW”.
 To be in the moment.
 To see what is going on NOW and not worry about anything else.
 You cannot change yesterday.
 You cannot solidify tomorrow.
 You can only change what you are doing NOW.

 - Why? – Why do you want to reach this goal?
 Why do you want change?
 Why are you pursuing this?
 Why do you need this?
 If you do not know why you are setting a goal then you will not stick with it.
 You must have a purpose for a goal to be meaningful.
 This question can only be answered by you.
 No one can tell you “why” except you.